Showing posts with label Steve. Show all posts

 Wednesday, July 26, 2017

-"Meet the Candidates" forum
+"Meet the Candidates" Forum

 "Meet the Candidates" forum, was sponsored by the "Education Hill Neighborhood Association" and organized by Paige Norman.
 City council and LWSD candidates participated.
 Paige has set up 3 new "Meet the Candidates" forum events for August, September and October.
 These forums will be for candidates in the General Election -- those that made it through the Primary process.